bahamausa/mining-supply-chain-inventory-risk-sql/README.md

 2. Create the `warehouse_inventory` table
 3. Run the SQL scripts in the `sql/` folder in numerical order
 4. Review the screenshots and findings in the README

-## Final Recommendations
-Based on the analysis, the following actions are recommended:

-1. **Prioritize urgent replenishment**
-   - Focus first on items with the largest shortage amounts and lowest days until stockout.

-2. **Increase safety stock for critical materials**
-   - Items where supplier lead time exceeds expected days until stockout should carry additional buffer stock.

-3. **Review reorder point logic**
-   - Reassess reorder thresholds for categories with frequent risk exposure to ensure they reflect actual demand patterns.

-4. **Monitor high-risk categories more closely**
-   - Categories with a high concentration of at-risk items may require tighter planning and more frequent review.

-5. **Engage suppliers on lead-time performance**
-   - For items with persistent risk gaps, supplier lead times should be reviewed to reduce replenishment delays.